As U.S. Confronts Russia, Trump's Admiration Of Putin Is Consistent

 Trump's staff has said such use of Twitter to weigh in on foreign policy won't end once he's in the Oval Office.

-So far, he's outlined his opposition to the U.S.'s abstention from the U.N.
+So far, he's outlined his opposition to the United States' abstention from the U.N.
 Security Council vote on Israeli settlements earlier this month.
-Trump has also Trump criticized China for its seizure of an unmanned U.S. Navy underwater drone, before saying the country that he's often criticized should keep the drone.
+Trump has also criticized China for its seizure of an unmanned U.S. Navy underwater drone, before saying the country that he's often criticized should keep the drone.
 And Trump has also called for the U.S. to strengthen its nuclear arsenal and recently seemed to encourage a nuclear arms race with Russia — perhaps because he believes his strategic approach to Putin will work better than Obama's.